Skip To Main Content

 As an 11-grader, you’ll:

-• Take the PSAT in the fall, then meet with your counselor to talk about your score and strategies for future tests.
+• For some, take the PSAT in the fall, then meet with your counselor to talk about your score and strategies for future tests.

 • Attend the fall NMH College Fair, which brings scores of college admission reps to campus, as well as a spring fair hosted by a neighboring school.

-• Take an eight-week-long college counseling course, where you’ll learn the “language” of the application process and how to begin identifying your areas of interest.
+• Take an eight-week college counseling course, where you’ll learn the “language” of the application process and how to begin identifying your areas of interest.

 • Begin meeting with your individual college counselor, with whom you’ll develop a list of potential schools to apply to and start planning summer visits.
-Your families will also be invited to campus for several programs about the process, including a talk by admission counselors from nearby colleges.
+Families will also be invited to campus for several programs about the process, including a talk by admission counselors from nearby colleges.

 • Take a test-prep program over the summer, if desired.

-• If you’re an athlete or artist, begin putting together your portfolio or performance videos.
+• If you’re an athlete (with support from your coach) or artist (with support from faculty), begin putting together your portfolio or performance videos.

 As a 12-grader, you’ll:

-• Meet on a regular basis with your college counselor, fine-tuning your list based on new developments, from summer visits to improved tests scores.
-Your entire class will also have meetings with the counseling team to talk about the application process, including topics like deadlines (rolling, early action, early decision) and how to communicate with college admission officers and coaches.
+• Meet on a regular basis with your college counselor, fine-tuning your list based on new developments, from summer visits to improved academic performance.
+Your entire class will also have meetings with the counseling team to talk about the application process, including topics like deadlines (rolling, early action, early decision, etc.) and how to best communicate with college admission officers and coaches.

 • Attend the fall NMH College Fair, where you can connect with admission reps and even interview with one of the many schools that offer this option.
-You’ll also have the opportunity to meet with dozens of college reps who visit campus each year.
+You’ll also have other opportunities to meet with the dozens of college reps who visit campus each year.

-• Work on your essays and applications, with the support of your counselor.
+• Work on your essays, supplements, and applications, with the support of your counselor.

-• Submit your applications and final transcripts — then get ready to cheer at graduation.
+• Submit your applications and final transcripts — then get back to being focused on your academic and cocurricular priorities as a contributing member of our community.

 As a Postgraduate, you’ll: